jeffersonlam/firebaseclicker/README.md

 1. ???
 1. Profit

-## What I learned
+### What I learned
-- How to make simple queries to a realtime firebase DB and make live updates
+1. How to make simple queries to a realtime firebase DB and make live updates
-- How to deploy a firebase app
-- How to use firebase anonymous authentication so that the DB isn't open to the public
+1. How to use firebase anonymous authentication so that the DB isn't open to the public
+1. How to deploy a firebase app
+1. How to set a custom subdomain for a firebase app
-- How to use cloud functions to make DB queries
+1. How to use cloud functions to make DB queries
-- How to set up a cron job
+1. How to set up a cron job